Firmwehr/gentle/README.md

 ## Optimizations
 Gentle has quite a few optimizations, many of which do indeed rapidly speed up the produced binaries.
 The main choke point currently is the lack of a proper register allocator.
-The "Lego" backend contains a WIP graph coloring register allocator, but that didn't get finished in time.
+The "Lego" backend contains a work-in-progress graph coloring register allocator, but that didn't get finished in time.
 It can produce valid coloring for simple programs, but has problems with anything else.
 Turns out, graph based register allocation isn't easy :) The implemented optimizations are quite